Melania Trump: Official duties

 On April 21, 2025, Melania hosted the White House Easter Egg Roll with her husband, which drew crowds of around 40,000.
 Later that week, she attended the funeral for Pope Francis.
 In May 2025, Melania hosted a celebration honoring military mothers and an event where a postage stamp dedicated to former first lady Barbara Bush was unveiled.
 Later that month, she welcomed the children of White House employees for "White House Take Our Daughters and Sons to Work Day" where she assisted kids in decorating American flags.

 In June 2025, Melania attended the 2025 Congressional Picnic and the U.S. Army 250th Anniversary Parade.
-The following month, Melania visited patients at Children's National Hospital by bringing gifts and taking part in Independence Day activities with the children.
-Then she traveled with President Trump to survey damage following the July 2025 Central Texas floods.
+She traveled with President Trump to survey damage following the July 2025 Central Texas floods.
 On July 22, House Republicans proposed renaming the opera house at the John F. Kennedy Center for the Performing Arts after Melania.

+On September 17, 2025, Melania and President Trump attended a banquet hosted by King Charles III and Queen Camilla.
+The following day, she appeared alongside Catherine, Princess of Wales, at Windsor Castle's Frogmore Gardens at an event highlighting scouting.
+On November 19, Melania traveled to Marine Corps Base Camp Lejeune with Second Lady Usha Vance to spend time with military members and their families to show appreciation for those who serve during the holiday season.
+Trump visited children and young adults being treated for rare and serious diseases at Children's Inn at National Institutes of Health as part of the celebrations for Valentine's Day 2026.
+She was involved in the planning of Chinese leader Xi Jinping's state visit to the United States in September 2026.

+Advocacy for children

+In July 2025, Melania visited patients at Children's National Hospital by bringing gifts and taking part in Independence Day activities with the children.
+Melania authored a letter to President Putin that President Trump hand-delivered during the August 2025 Alaska summit.
+The letter, published on social media, urged compassion for children affected by war and called for peace.
+Ukrainian President Volodymyr Zelenskyy publicly thanked her for the gesture.
+In October, she announced that eight children displaced during the Russo-Ukrainian war had been reunited with their families following talks with Putin.
+In February 2026, Melania Trump announced that she continued to work with the Russian side on the return of Ukrainian children to Ukraine.
+On June 10, 2026, the head of the presidential initiative Bring Kids Back UA, Maksym Maksymov, reported that Melania Trump helped return more than 30 children deported by Russia to Ukraine.